airsdk/Adobe-Runtime-Support/README.md

 ### a) This issue was already reported.

 * Vote for that issue.
-To do that, click on the "Add your reaction" button at the top of the first comment and pick the '+1' symbol.
+To do that, click on the "Add your reaction" button at the top of the first comment and pick the :+1: symbol.
 * If possible, provide additional information by adding a comment.
-* **Important:** also head over to the respective [Adobe Tracker](https://tracker.adobe.com) issue (there should be a link in the GitHub comments) and add your vote there, too.
+* **Important:** also head over to the respective [Adobe Tracker](https://tracker.adobe.com) issue (there should be a link in the GitHub issue) and add your vote there, too.

 ### b) This is a new issue.